-4 Empirical Analysis of the Crisis of 2007-2009
+3 Empirical Analysis of the Crisis of 2007-2009

 We consider whether our model-implied measures of systemic risk - measured before the crisis - can help predict which institutions actually did contribute to the systemic crisis of 2007-2009.
-We are interested in predicting the systemic expected shortfall SES (Section 2.3), which can be estimated using the marginal expected shortfall MES and leverage (Section 3).
+We are interested in predicting the systemic expected shortfall, SES (see Section 1.4).
+Using the results of Section 2, we show below that SES can be estimated using the marginal expected shortfall MES and leverage.